rudnerbjoern/iTop-schema/README.md

 </itop_design>
 ```

+Returns this error:

-has error `cvc-type.3.1.1: Element 'constant' is a simple type, so it cannot have attributes.
-However, the attribute, 'id' was found.`
+> **cvc-type.3.1.1**: Element 'constant' is a simple type, so it cannot have
+  attributes.
+However, the attribute, 'id' was found.

 ### module_designs/module_design